oxyno-zeta/kubernetes-tagger/README.md

 ## Context

-Kubernetes tagger offer the possibility to add tags on external services like EBS on AWS.
+Kubernetes tagger offer the possibility to add tags on external services like EBS and Load balancer on AWS.

 Why creating this project ?
 Because Kubernetes doesn't offer this feature for the moment.